 If you or your representative cannot appear in person at the Second Level Complaint Review Committee meeting, UPMC Health Plan will provide you with the opportunity to participate in the review by telephone or other appropriate and available means.
 We will be as flexible as is reasonably possible in facilitating your participation.
-If the Second Level Complaint Review Committee relies on or considers new or additional evidence in reviewing your Complaint or develops a new or additional rationale in denying your claim, it will provide that information to you free of charge.
+If the Second Level Complaint review Committee relies on or considers new or additional evidence in reviewing your Complaint or develops a new or additional rationale in denying your claim, it will provide that information to you free of charge.
 The Committee will also give you reasonable opportunity to respond before issuing a decision.
-The Second Level Complaint Review Committee will issue a decision in writing to you and your representative within five (5) business days after the committee's decision or within fifteen (15) calendar days of receipt of a pre-service or thirty (30) calendar days of a post-service second level appeal, whichever comes first.
-The decision letter will explain the decision and the process and time-frame to file an appeal of the Second Level Complaint Review Committee's decision to the Pennsylvania Department of Health.
+The Second Level Complaint Review Committee will issue a decision in writing to you and your representative no more than five (5) business days after the date of the meeting.
+The decision letter will explain the decision and the process and time frame to file an appeal of the Second Level Complaint Review Committee's decision to the Pennsylvania Department of Health.
 The decision letter will include the address and phone number for your convenience.